 Having a structure and routine and staying busy is essential in addiction recovery.
 Boredom can be a huge trigger for relapse.
 Anything that keeps your mind focused on an activity – whether its exercise, volunteering or simply meeting up with friends – means its less likely that you’ll battle urges or thoughts of relapse.

 If you’re suffering with a gambling addiction, it’s important to find the right kind of professional help to stop.
 For most people, a residential stay at a private rehab clinic is the best option.
 Gambling programmes include different types of therapy, which delve into dysfunctional patterns of thought and behaviour, as well as identifying the underlying psychological issues and motivations for gambling.
 A relapse prevention plan is also essential, to ensure the gambler can remain abstinent from gambling activity after leaving treatment.
 For more information on our gambling addiction treatment programme at The Providence Projects, please contact us on 0800 955 0945.

 If you’re reading this and think that you or a loved one may suffer with gambling addiction, then a residential stay at an addiction treatment centre offers the best chance of a stable, long-lasting recovery.
 To find out more about the private gambling rehab programmes we have on offer at The Providence Projects, please contact one of our experienced team of counsellors on 0800 955 0945, or complete our quick and easy contact form.
-Our counsellors are equipped with the knowledge and the skills to help you make the decision that feels right for you and for your family.
+Our counsellors are equipped with the knowledge and the skills to help you make the decision that feels right for you and for your family, and we believe in offering the best rehab package for each individual.
 Please remember that recovery from gambling addiction is possible, help is out there, and things can get better.